 I used to be head of debt recovery at Weightmans solicitors and worked in debt recovery for 25 years.
 I now reveal that hundreds of thousands of people have paid, or are still paying “collection charges”, unlawful contingency fees which were added to balances if they defaulted on the following accounts that the bank handled: John Lewis, Dixons, Currys, B&Q, PC World, Furniture Village; Marbles and GM Card credit cards and loans from HFC Bank and Beneficial Finance.

-The charges were added by Restons solicitors, and Weightmans for whom I worked, who kept the money for their fees, so the bank paid nothing.
+The charges were added by Restons solicitors, and Weightmans, who kept the money for their fees, so the bank paid nothing.
 The charges ranged from about £500 to over £5,000.
 The solicitors make millions.

 The chairman of HSBC at the time, Stephen Green was made a Lord in 2010, one day before the OFT published an order against the bank forbidding them from adding the illegal charges, and is now Trade Minister in David Cameron’s government.

 In August 2012 I reported HSBC to the Financial Services Authority, the bank’s solicitor, Duncan Hamilton, and the firm of Restons to the Solicitors Regulation Authority (see blog).
 Since my report Hamilton has left HSBC and since March 2013 he works with Restons as a consultant.
 Despite the OFT order, the Financial Conduct Authority (the supposed regulator of banks) have recently told me that they reason they didn’t investigate my report of fraud was because the bank were entitled to add the charges!
 The FCA and HSBC have colluded in lying to me and others about the fraud.